Latham & Watkins: History

 As of February 2021, Latham's largest office is in New York City, with more than 450 lawyers.
-The firm claims it is the only fully integrated multinational law firm with no single headquarters.
+According to Latham, it is the only fully integrated multinational law firm with no single headquarters.
 In 2007, Latham became the first American law firm to attain more than $2 billion in yearly revenue, and in 2018 it was the first law firm to report more than US$3 billion in gross revenue.
 As of 2018, it was briefly the highest-grossing law firm in the world, but has since lost the number one spot to Kirkland & Ellis.

 Latham opened its first office in Moscow in 1992, and thereafter represented a number of Russian state-owned companies.
 These clients include the state-owned bank VTB and the natural gas producer Novatek.
 Latham ended its Russia operations in March 2022, following Russia's invasion of Ukraine.
+In August 2023, Latham announced the decision to close its Shanghai office amid consolidation of its operations in China.

+Amid clashes at some college campuses, following the onset of the 2023 Israel-Hamas war; in November 2023, Latham & Watkins was among a group of law firms who sent a letter to 14 American law school deans denouncing anti-Semitism, Islamophobia, and racism.
+The letter stated that "We look to you to ensure your students who hope to join our firms after graduation are prepared to be an active part of workplace communities that have zero tolerance policies for any form of discrimination or harassment, much less the kind that has been taking place on some law school campuses", and was denounced by a coalition of Muslim bar associations.

+In February 2024, Latham cut off its Hong Kong-based lawyers' access to content in its U.S., Europe, Middle East, and Asia databases.

+The firm led the M&A field in 2024, representing, among others, BC Partners in the Goldman Sachs Alternatives acquisition of Synthon; New Enterprise Associates (NEA) in its acquisition of NeueHealth; and DAZN, on its agreement to acquire Foxtel.

 Rankings

-Latham was ranked as the #1 firm in the Am Law 100 rankings for 2017.
-In 2021, the firm received the highest number of practice and lawyer rankings from Chambers and Partners.
-Dubbed an "A-List All-Star" by The American Lawyer, the firm is one of three firms to appear on the A-List each year since its inception in 2003.
-Vault.com named Latham one of the top five most prestigious firms in the United States and the most prestigious firm in Southern California.
+Latham has been consistently ranked as the second-largest law firm in the world by revenue among the Am Law 100, since 2021, and was the No. 1 firm in the Am Law 100 rankings for 2017.
+In 2022, Latham was also one of the most profitable law firms in the world, with profits per partner exceeding US$7.1 million.

+In 2024, the firm received its tenth consecutive ranking from Chambers and Partners, which is the highest number of consecutive practice and lawyer rankings.
+Latham ranked #4 among the Vault Law 100 in 2024.

+In March 2025, Latham & Watkins was named 2024 Americas Law Firm of the Year.